boardroom-inc/documentation/docs/README.md

 ---
-description: >-
+description: 'Boardroom is a DAO governance and intelligence platform, connecting decision-makers to accurate information about their communities to help them make faster, smarter decisions.'
-  Boardroom is a DAO governance and intelligence platform, connecting decision-makers to accurate information about their communities to help them make faster, smarter decisions.
+stoplight-id: 674b27b261c3c
 ---

 # Welcome